kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 <div class="fig figcenter fighighlight">
   <img src="/images/bn_backpass/step6.png">
-  <div class="figcaption"><br>This is a "one input-one output" node where, during the forward pass, we inverted the input (square root of the variance)<br>
+  <div class="figcaption"><br>This is a "one input-one output" node where, during the forward pass, we inverted the input (square root of the variance).<br>
   </div>
 </div>
 The local gradient is visualized in the image and should not be hard to derive by hand.
 Multiplied by the gradient from above is what we channel to the next step. `sqrtvar` is also one of the variables passed in `cache`.